'This tears my soul apart': A Ukrainian boy and a killing - NewsBreak

 As he listened to his father die, the boy lay still on the asphalt.
 His elbow burned where a bullet had pierced him.
 His thumb stung from being grazed.

-Another killing was in progress on a lonely street in Bucha, the community on the outskirts of Ukraine’s capital, Kyiv, where bodies of civilians are still being discovered weeks after Russian soldiers withdrew.
-Many had been shot in the head.
+Another killing was in progress on a lonely street in Bucha , the community on the outskirts of Ukraine’s capital, Kyiv , where bodies of civilians are still being discovered weeks after Russian soldiers withdrew.
+Many have been shot in the head.

 Survivors have described soldiers firing guns near their feet or threatening them with grenades, only to be drawn away by a cooler-headed colleague.
 But there was no one around to restrain the Russian soldier that day in March when Yura and his father, 47-year-old Ruslan, were biking down a tree-lined street.